 The term DPoE Network means the entire network described in Figure 2 from the D or MN interface to the LCI, CMCI, S, MI, or MU interface.
 This includes one DPoE System, one PON, and all connected D-ONUs.
-If a DEMARC is present, the DPoE Network is considered to include that portion of the DEMARC defined in the DPoE specifications.

 7.2.3 DPoE System Definition